RandomName50/AppLab-Coding-Guide-Website/README.md

 - This Email Address: therealrandomcoder@gmail.com

 ### Licenses
-This is an open-source website created by an IB student as part of their CAS experience.
+This is an open-source website created by me (an IB student) as part of their CAS experience and just a personal side project of mine as well.